FreeSoccerHDX/AdvancedWorldCreatorAPI/Methods/BiomeGenerators/Squares.md

-With the WorldChunkManager's you can set how the Biomes will generate in your custom World.

-**Note: This is something you will need to generate your Custom World.

-## With this WorldChunkManager you can create Biome-Sqaures that will repeat:
+## With this BiomeGenerator you can create Biome-Sqaures that will repeat:
-  - WorldChunkManagerSquares.CREATOR
+  - SquaresBiomeGenerator.CREATOR
     Methods:
       - ``` addBiome(Biomes) ``` <br>
         ``` addBiome(RegisteredCustomBiome) ``` <br>